Using the Quality Improvement Framework

 Next steps

 We would like to hear from teams or services planning to use the tool.
 We are also interested in feedback from teams who have used the tool.
-Please get in touch with us to share your experiences.
+To find out more or to share your experiences, contact the team at his.focusondementia@nhs.scot.